Victoria Barr (painter): Life and career

 Then in 1964, Barr traveled to Paris, France on a Fulbright scholarship, along with fellow artist and Fulbright scholars Nancy Graces, who would later marry Richard Serra who joined their group in Paris, and Philip Glass.
 After two years in Paris, Barr returned to the US in 1966 and got a job at the Museum of Natural History in the exhibition's department for a year.
 Barr later taught courses at Hunter College and at Barnard.

-Barr still lives in New York, NY.
+Her obituary notes that "she joined the women's movement, leading meetings of consciousness raising which focused on the problems women faced within the art world, and participated in anti-Vietnam War activism."

+Barr lived in New York City, for the rest of her life.
+She died in Manhattan on March 28, 2025, at the age of 87.

 Artwork

 Barr is best known for her abstract landscapes, which come out of a tradition of post-war American Abstract Expressionism, Lyrical Abstraction, and Color Field painting.
 Her early works she described as "filmstrip-type" paintings and later "stained paintings."
 She also connected her work to an interest in landscape to Chinese landscape painting in terms of different layers of gradation.
 Her work often deals with her interest in understanding the world, outside of the European Christianity.
 Her extensive travels throughout Europe, South and East Asia, and the Pacific were part of this research project.

 In 1970, Barr's work was shown at the John B Meyer's Gallery with work in acrylic and watercolor and a series of "stained paintings" at Larry Aldrich.
 In 1981, she had a show at the Haber Theodore gallery in New York.
 She has works in a number of important collections, including Surfacing (1971) in the Whitney Museum collection and the University of North Dakota's collection.